sourcejs/sourcejs-contrib-browser-sync/README.md

 * Check the path of changed files and update only specific Spec URL
 * Add SourceJS DSS plugin support (refresh spec on CSS with docs change)
+* Add an argument parser, to define paths to watch with SourceJS start (eg `node app --bswatch base/my-spec/*.*`

 ___